DallinKelson/curly-couscous/README.md

 ```

 # Modifying the dataset
+Modifying the dataset is crucial.
+It is technically very easy for the website maintainers to find the template answers published here and clean it from their database.
+Therefore it's recommended that upon cloning this repo for usage, you replace the existing template answers with your own answers.
-All data is generated and pulled from `./data` and `./answer_generator` and is easily modifiable.
-Feel free to open a PR with new data.
+All data is generated and pulled from `./answer_generator` and is easily modifiable.

 # contributing
 Feel free to contribute by adding more fake answers and improving the execution of the script.